MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 ### That is all?

-Of course, beyond those five checkpoints, there is a huge range of other success factors that determine if Machine Learning will generate value in your line of work.
+Of course, beyond those five checkpoints, there is a huge range of other success factors that determines if Machine Learning will generate value in your line of work.
 For example, you will need change management to accompany the Machine Learning revolution, the algorithms will need a platform and infrastructure to run, and so on.

 Also, keep in mind that